AI Agent Error Handling Best Practices: Challenges and Solutions in Production

 Handler called when error occurs in AgentExecutor.

-Identifies error type and gives LLM hints for recovery.
+Identifies error type and gives hints to LLM for recovery.

 """